-Not the most pristine example by any means, but not destroyed either.
-Notice that it had sat so long at the front of Lazaro's that the sun actually bleached the finish, except under the wooden board leaned against its midsection!
+Not the most pristine example, but not destroyed either.
+Notice how it sat so long at the front of Lazaro's that the sun actually bleached the finish, except under the wooden board leaned against its midsection!
 Also, hilariously, the original set of 6X8 tubes were finally found during the clean-out.
 They had been shoved in a plastic jar originally filled with peanuts (and still containing remnants of such), along with other unrelated things.
 As a result, a few of the tubes had shattered.
 Later testing found that some of the intact ones were defective, leaving about 30 good ones.
 So, even if they would've been found beforehand, I would've had to find more anyway.

 This instrument was mostly functional after simply reinstalling the 6X8 oscillator and divider tubes.
-I did a relatively thorough job in repairing it—in fact, my job was more along the lines of an electronic "restoration", since I replaced parts that were not yet seriously defective, including all electrolytic capacitors and most of the paper types.
+I did a relatively thorough job in repairing it; in fact, my job was more along the lines of an electronic "restoration", since I replaced parts that were not yet seriously defective, including all electrolytic capacitors and most of the paper types.
 In any case, I will detail each of the repairs in subsections below.
-Though it may seem like a long and daunting list, I want to emphasize that none of these faults were difficult to diagnose or fix — they just took some time and patience.
+Though it may seem like a long and daunting list, I want to emphasize that none of these faults were difficult to diagnose or fix—they just took some patience.

 Far-off and unstable tuning